Cloudef/orbment/README.rst

 OPTIONS
 -------

-Basic information about what you can currently do in loliwm.
+Basic information about what you can currently do in Orbment.

 +-----------------------+------------------------------------------------+
 | ``--prefix MODIFIER`` | Set the modifier(s) to use with the keybinds.  |